billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

  output.
 For internetworking this is generally interpreted as the proportionality of traffic or traffic throughput and energy used.
  This concept is broadly applicable to networking infrastructure, data center, and other communication architectures.
-Note that there might not a one-to-one correlation between traffic and energy use, notably due to the materially significant idle power use by devices, as well as the overall network capacity being
+There might not a one-to-one correlation between traffic and energy use, notably due to the materially significant idle power use by devices, as well as the overall network capacity being